t-sullivan/reddit-bots/README.md

-A collection of simple-task reddit bots created by myself at the request of others or for my own personal use.
+A collection of reddit bots